viperleed/viperleed/doc/content/basics/installation.rst

 If you are running ViPErLEED on a :term:`HPC` system, appropriate Fortran compilers and a prefered :term:`MPI` implementation are likely already installed.
 Please consult the documentation for your system and the administrators of details regarding their usage.

-tleedm can run on Linux, MacOS and Microsoft Windows, but the installation of the compilers in particular differs significantly for each system.
+:ref:`tleedm` can run on Linux, MacOS and Microsoft Windows, but the installation of the compilers in particular differs significantly for each system.

 .. note::